Pavithra090/PROJECTS/NADHISUVAI  AUTOMATED MUSIC GENERATION/OUTPUT SCREENSHOTS/README.md

-#NADHISUVAI: Automated Music Generation Using Neural Networks
+**#NADHISUVAI: Automated Music Generation Using Neural Networks**

 NADHISUVAI is an AI-powered music generation system that composes melodically coherent and aesthetically pleasing music using deep learning techniques.
 Built as part of our coursework in Mobile Application Development and Machine Learning & Deep Learning Applications, the project focuses on integrating melody and rhythm to create music across multiple genres.

 🧠 Overview

 This project leverages:

-🎶 MIDI Dataset processing
+MIDI Dataset processing

-🧩 Constraint Satisfaction Problems (CSPs) for enforcing music theory rules

-📊 Hidden Markov Models (HMMs) for pattern prediction

-🔁 Recurrent Neural Networks (RNNs) and LSTM for melody sequence generation

-🎼 Rhythm-melody synchronization for genre-specific outputs
+Constraint Satisfaction Problems (CSPs) for enforcing music theory rules Hidden Markov Models (HMMs) for pattern prediction Recurrent Neural Networks (RNNs) and LSTM for melody sequence generation Rhythm-melody synchronization for genre-specific outputs

 Features: